 Schizophrenia: Encouraging Social Skills

 Some symptoms of schizophrenia can be hard to treat, such as finding little or no pleasure in life and feeling no emotions.
-Medicines don't always work well for these symptoms.
-You may find these symptoms hard to deal with, because they often are long-lasting and may make your loved one appear to be concerned only about himself or herself.
+If someone you care for has schizophrenia, you may find these symptoms hard to deal with.
+The symptoms are often long-lasting and may make your loved one appear to be concerned only about himself or herself.

-- Understand that what you may see as "being lazy" or having an "attitude problem" is the illness.
+Remember that what you may see as "being lazy" or having an "attitude problem" is the illness.
 Even though it may be very hard, don't get angry or upset.
-This may offer important support to your loved one.
+Support your loved one instead.